Associate Professor Dr Carinna Parraman

 I was a member of the Hewlett Packard Art and Science Programme (2000-2003), which included the National Gallery; the Louvre and Alinari Photographic Archive, in a knowledge transfer project with schools and artists resulting in a series of international print exchanges that tested novel print methods for artists: the 'International Digital Miniature Print Portfolio' www.cfpr.uwe.ac.uk/minidata.htm 'Movement Marey and Muybridge' (2003), 'Boxing Clever' (2005) www.cfpr.uwe.ac.uk/boxing2

-My book 'Colour Coded' was published by the Society of Dyers and Colourists in 2011.
-I have a chapter in the book Colour Design, Theories and Applications, which traces the evolution of colour printing to new decorative print applications in the 21st century.
+My book C. Parraman, 'Colour Coded', Edited book, Society of Dyers and Colourists, September 2011 .
+I also have a chapter in the book Colour Design, Theories and Applications, which traces the evolution of colour printing to new decorative print applications in the 21st century.
 I also have a chapter ‘Colour mixing in the twenty-first century: the craft of the digital’ in the book 'Colour in the Making: from Old Wisdom to New Brilliance', which is due to be published in the summer of 2013 by Black Dog Publishers.
-Finally I have a chapter in an Art Science book entitled ‘Colour Art and Perception’, which is due in the Autumn 2013.
+Finally I have a chapter (6) in an Art Science book entitled ‘Colour Art and Perception’, which was published in Autumn 2013.

 Research Grants Awarded

 2014-17 2.5D and 3D image capture and print in the cultural heritage field: evaluation of current and developing technologies, applications and workflows, AHRC Collaborative Doctoral Award with the National Gallery, £58227, Director of Studies